Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

     - uncheck all the sample data sets and save the page
     - mark each user as inactive

-    These inactive items will still be visible on the relevant administration pages, but noone will see them in the main application.
+    These inactive items will still be visible on the relevant administration pages, but no one will see them in the main application.